Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 Creational design patterns abstract the instantiation process.They help make a system independent of how its objects are created,composed, and represented

-Creational patterns become important as systems evolve to depend moreon object composition than class inheritance.
-As that happens,emphasis shifts away from hard-coding a fixed set of behaviors towarddefining a smaller set of fundamental behaviors that can be composedinto any number of more complex ones.
-Thus creating objects withparticular behaviors requires more than simply instantiating a class.
+Creational patterns become important as systems evolve to depend more on object composition than class inheritance.
+As that happens,emphasis shifts away from hard-coding a fixed set of behaviors toward defining a smaller set of fundamental behaviors that can be composed into any number of more complex ones.
+Thus creating objects with particular behaviors requires more than simply instantiating a class.

 There are two recurring themes in these patterns.
-First, they allencapsulate knowledge about which concrete classes the system uses.Second, they hide how instances of these classes are created and puttogether
+First, they all encapsulate knowledge about which concrete classes the system uses.Second, they hide how instances of these classes are created and put together

-All the system at large knows about the objects is theirinterfaces as defined by abstract classes.
-Consequently, thecreational patterns give you a lot of flexibility in whatgetscreated, who creates it, how it gets created, and when
+All the system at large knows about the objects is their interfaces as defined by abstract classes.
+Consequently, the creational patterns give you a lot of flexibility in what gets created, who creates it, how it gets created, and when

-Often, designs start out using Factory Method and evolvetoward the other creational patterns as the designer discovers wheremore flexibility is needed.
+Often, designs start out using Factory Method and evolve toward the other creational patterns as the designer discovers wheremore flexibility is needed.

 --------------------------------